buff0000n/bluebot/README.md

 alt.4=up to four images are supported
 ```
  * The `[..]` lines separate individual posts.
 The actual contents in between the brackets doesn't matter as long as it's unique.
+   * A lot of formats are supported, but I recommend sticking with `YYYY-MM-DD HH:MM:SS`
  * `timestamp`: The timestamp for the post.
 As soon as this time passes, bluebot will send the post the next time it's run.
  * `text`: The text of the post
  * `image.1`: The path to the first image file.
 If this is a relative path then it's relative to the directory containing the config file.